NASCAR Winston Cup Series era: 1990–1999

 Earnhardt won his seventh and final Winston Cup Championship in 1994 and his long-awaited Daytona 500 victory in 1998, assisting to his rise to national recognition as well as the recognition of the Winston series in general.
-The "Iceman" Terry Labonte won the Winston Cup Series Championship for the second and final time in 1996 driving for Hendrick Motorsports.
+Terry Labonte won the Winston Cup Series Championship for the second and final time in 1996 driving for Hendrick Motorsports.
 Various other racers won the series in the subsequent years prior to the decline of the series after turn of the century.